top of page

 2. Draft order:

 c.
-Scollege Bowl: Winner drafts 1st, 2nd drafts 2nd, 3rd drafts 3rd.
+Scollege Bowl: Winner drafts 1st, 2nd drafts 2nd, and 3rd drafts 3rd.

 4. Draft sequence is inverted completely for the next eight rounds (Rounds 5-12)